About Long COVID

 If you’re a healthcare provider interested in promoting RECOVER enrollment, access promotional materials here.

-NEW!
 Check out the Health+ Long COVID Report, commissioned by HHS and produced by Coforma a third-party independent design research agency.

 The report compliments the existing landscape of Long COVID statistics, scientific literature, and policy making with over 1,000 hours on interviews with caregivers, frontline workers, and people experiencing Long COVID and its associated conditions.